fadelights/burst/00-hello/notes.md

 and dependencies.
 It can be used to reproduce your project in another environment such as your buddy's new fancy MacBook Pro(TM).

-Here's a quick rundown of available Cargo commands:
+Here's a quick rundown of some available Cargo commands:
 - `cargo new`: Creates a new project
 - `cargo build`: Builds (compiles) your project -- this is the quick way to compile your source code for rapid